-If your testosterone levels drop below 300 ng/dL and you experience unpleasant symptoms, you officially have low T, also known as testosterone deficiency (TD).
+If your levels of testosterone drop below 300 ng/dL and you experience unpleasant signs of low testosterone, you officially have a medical condition known as testosterone deficiency (TD) or male hypogonadism.

-As many as 40% of men 45 and older have low T. And while the signs of low testosterone in men are wide-ranging, “testosterone deficiency is often the cause when nothing else is readily apparent,” says urologist Joshua Calvert, M.D., a physician who works with Hone Health.
+As many as 40% of men 45 and older have low T. And while low testosterone symptoms in men are wide-ranging, “testosterone deficiency is often the cause when nothing else is readily apparent,” says urologist Joshua Calvert, M.D., a physician who works with Hone Health.